The 3x+1 Problem: An Annotated Bibliography, II (2000-2009): Bibliography

 Let $d$ be a positive odd integer, and consider the $3x+d$ map $T_d(x) = \frac{3x+d}{2}$ if $x$ is odd; $T_d(x) = \frac{x}{2}$ if $x$ is even, acting on the domain of positive integers.
 This paper shows that for any cycle $C$ of the $3x+d$ map of length $l$ containing $k$ odd elements, the smallest element $prg(C)$ in the cycle satisfies

 From this follows

 The author shows that the upper bound is sharp, and gives evidence that the lower bound is probably asymptotically approachable.
-Using bounds from transcendence theory (linear forms in logarithms) the author gives for the total number of cycles $U_{d,k}$ of oddlength $k$ the upper bound $d k^{c_0}$, for a constant $c_0$, and states that one may take $c_0=32$.
-He also shows that the largest element of any such cycle is bounded above by $d k^{c_0}(\frac{3}{2})^k$.
+Using bounds from transcendence theory (linear forms in logarithms) the author gives an upper bound for the total number of cycles $U_{d,k}$ of odd-length $k$.
+This upper bound is $d k^{c_0}$, for a constant $c_0$, and states that one may take $c_0=32$.
+He also shows that the largest element $S$ of any such cycle is bounded above by

 \item Edward Belaga and Maurice Mignotte (2006a), {\em Walking Cautiously into the Collatz Wilderness: Algorithmically, Number Theoretically, and Randomly,} Fourth Colloquium on Mathematics and Computer Science, DMTS (Discrete Mathematics and Computer Science) Proceedings {\bf AG}, 2006, 249--260.\\